alazaroc/blog-web-code/_posts/2023-05-05-how-to-deploy-serverless-website-with-terraform.md

 - **Advantage**:
   - easy to implement
   - private s3 bucket (aligned with the security best practices)
-  - includes cache for static files
+  - includes a cache for static files
 - **Disadvantages**:
   - auto-generated domain name (by CloudFront)